 1883 Calcutta: The Original Pamphlet of Eliphas Levi's Paradoxes of the Highest Science

-I have included photos of both the rare 1883 original pamphlet and the more commonly known 1922 Second Edition published by the Theosophical Society for the purpose of comparison and digital preservation.
+I have included photographs of both the rare 1883 original pamphlet and the more commonly encountered 1922 second edition published by the Theosophical Society for the purpose of comparison and digital preservation.
 The 1922 edition has been frequently reprinted.
-The rare Calcutta pamphlet was bound in contemporary cloth-covered boards, which have surely contributed to its preservation.
-I acquired the pamphlet a few months ago from an associate bookseller based in Gauting, Germany, and have preserved all original receipts.
+The rare Calcutta pamphlet was issued in contemporary cloth-covered boards, a factor that has likely contributed to its preservation.
+I acquired this pamphlet a few months ago from an associate bookseller based in Gauting, Germany, and have retained all original receipts.

 Bibliographic Information

-Publication: 1883 by The Calcutta Central Press Company 1883; Calcutta
+Publication: Calcutta: The Calcutta Central Press Company, 1883